 Cozy Berlyn 65 is tucked behind a café and features a carefully edited selection of accessories, jewelry and housewares from all over the world.
 The shop also stocks hand-woven Turkish bath towels, turquoise stone pieces and other items for the home.

 The Bedford Avenue Mini Mall (between North 4th and North 5th Streets) serves as the base for a host of other local businesses as well.
 Cyclical Industry sells rings, necklaces and bracelets, some of which draw inspiration from bicycling and bicycle culture, a passion of designer Soo An.
-Elsewhere in the mall you'll find kitschy product purveyor MeMe Antenna Gifts & Music, indie anchor Spoonbill & Sugartown Books and a nook at the back where The Market NYC, a bazaar home to around 20 local vendors, is located.
+Elsewhere in the mall you’ll find kitschy product purveyor MeMe Antenna Gifts & Music, as well as indie anchor Spoonbill & Sugartown Books.

 The Mini Mall’s appeal is further enhanced by Awoke Vintage and Brooklyn Fox Lingerie.
 The former, an import from Australia, carries pre-loved clothing generally from the ’70s and ’80s, and features a variety of colorful dresses, shirts and skirts at a range of price points.
 The latter, meanwhile, is a local favorite, carrying intimate items from American and European labels like Only Hearts and Cosabella.

 For apparel and jewelry with an heirloom feel, try Bedford Avenue veteran In God We Trust.
-The boutique has a vintage, rustic feel, and sells form-fitting styles from local designers as well as jewelry made by owner Shana Tabor in her Greenpoint studio.
-Farther south are two stores, side by side, sure to entice shoppers: Amarcord, which specializes in vintage luxury items from the '60s, '70s and '80s, and Pema, around since 2004 as a vendor for cute and reasonably priced clothes, accessories and handbags from smaller labels.
+The boutique has a vintage, rustic feel, and sells form-fitting styles from local designers as well as jewelry made by owner Shana Tabor.
+Farther south are two stores, side by side, sure to entice shoppers: Amarcord, which specializes in vintage luxury items from the ’60s, ’70s and ’80s, and Pema, around since 2004 as a vendor for cute and reasonably priced clothes, accessories and handbags from smaller labels.

 A Pinkyotto location, hawking trendy and flowy threads, gives the thoroughfare a feminine feel, while Fanaberie brings hip, wallet-friendly clothing south of Metropolitan Avenue.
 Also located in South Williamsburg is Babel Fair, whose gallery-like interior has a minimalist aesthetic and features sleek clothing from a global selection of designers.